ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Registry: The registry that values of the item may come from, if one exists.

-* Description: A brief description of this item.
+* Description: A brief description of the item.

+* Type: The category of the item, i.e., P if prescriptive or NP if Non-Prescriptive.

 * Specification: A pointer to the public specification for the item, if one exists.